Forecast Public Art activates, inspires, and advocates for public art that advances justice, health, and human dignity.

 Public art plays a crucial role in shaping our culturally vibrant and sustainable communities.
 Artists of all disciplines are treating public space as a venue for creative experimentation.
 Public art offers opportunities for community collaboration, for ideas to shape our environment, and to influence change.
 The definition is always expanding — performance art, interventions, land art, and wrapped buildings are just some examples — and artists are redefining public art every day.

-Artist Stipend: Up to $6,500 per artist or artist team.
-This includes all materials and event expenses.
+Artist Stipend: $4,000 per artist or artist team.
+This includes all artist time, design development, preparation of print-ready files, and coordination with the production team.

 PROJECT OVERVIEW